thirdtank/brut/brutrb.com/custom-element-tests.md

 })
 ```

-You'll notice almost all of this uses the browser APIs you (should :) know and (hopefully :) love.
+You'll notice almost all of this uses the browser APIs you (should) know and (hopefully) love.

 You can manipulate the DOM inside a test as well, and it should behave as if you are doing it in a
 browser.
 Note that many browser APIs are synchronous, so you don't have to add `await` before every